ansys/pyprimemesh/doc/source/user_guide/automesh.rst

 Meshing with Polyhedrons and Prisms
 -----------------------------------

-The following example shows you the procedure how to:
+The following example shows you the procedure to:

 * Create prism control and specify boundary layer setting
 * Volume mesh with Polyhedral elements